compsys-progtools/githelp/docs/developer_doc.md

 4. **AI integration**
    - When parsing the cmd `githelp explain <subcommand>` GitHelp calls a helper function to query the `llama2`.
    - If anything fails (Ollama not installed, model missing, network error), GitHelp falls back to the standard tips(tips.yml).
-   - The model prompt can be change to developer's preference.
+   - The model's prompts can be changed to developer's preference.
+   - The model's prompts in this are specialized for particular command.
-   - The model can also be change to developer's preference, however the current default is set to `llama2`
+   - The model can also be changed to developer's preference, however the current default is set to `llama2`